Father Mother God, Creator of all beings —

 IV.
 Going deeper into the experience of shock and loss

 When we experience what we do not choose, we feel powerless.
 Angry.
 Betrayed.
 Then we wonder, did I ask for this?
 Or maybe: I deserve this – I’ve been bad; it’s my karma catching up to me.
 If that’s the case, please show me what I need to do to restore equilibrium.
 Failing that guidance, perhaps I consider laying down to die, because there’s nothing I can do.

 In the 2000 film Cast Away which starred Tom Hanks, the protagonist Chuck Noland is faced with a deep survival crisis when he finds himself stranded on an uninhabited island after his airplane crashes into the South Pacific.
 At the time of the incident, Chuck is a federal express employee with an established life.
 He has a girlfriend who is about to become his fiancé, and his network of co-workers, family, and friends, are solidly in place.
 Suddenly he is cast into utter isolation, cut off from his loved ones, and completely dependent on his personal resources to survive.
 Whether or not there was a higher force that guided the protagonist to the island shore, he still had a choice to make.
-He could continue living, find a way to survive on that island, or he could make an exit.
+He could continue living, find a way to survive on the island, or he could make an exit.

 Although the horrific experience of ripping Chuck out of his life was not planned, he was nonetheless confronted with the urgency to do something about it if he wanted to live.
 He was being asked, should he choose to do so, to continue the act of his own creation by creating his life without the support of community, peers, or comfort.
 He was on his own, absolutely and irrevocably.
 If he was to live, he had to become the Creator and stand in the shoes of God.
 He ultimately chose to fight for his life, but there was no way he could know that this period of his life would last an eternity of four years.